apache/incubator-kie-tools/packages/stunner-editors/kie-wb-common-dmn/README.md

 Webapp targeting _kogito_ integration with VSCode etc. No decorations.

 Please refer to the [Kogito's DMN Editor README](./kie-wb-common-dmn-webapp-kogito-runtime/README.md) for building and usage.
+To run this module, for testing and debugging purposes, launch the `gwt` plugin; i.e. `mvn clean process-resources gwt:run`.

 This module contains also selenium integration tests.
 They use `headless` browser mode by default thus are not visible.
 To see the actual progress of tests include `-Dorg.kie.dmn.kogito.browser.headless=false` property into your
 `mvn` command.

 There is small set of performance test checking loading of large models.
 These set of tests is not started by default.
 You can activate these tests by `-Dperformance-tests` property.

-10. `kie-wb-common-dmn-webapp-kogito-testing`

-Webapp used for development of _kogito_ decorated with a diagram _navigator_ to emulate integration with VSCode etc.
-To run this module launch the `gwt` plugin; i.e. `mvn clean process-resources gwt:run`.

-11. `kie-wb-common-dmn-webapp-standalone`

-Webapp used for development of Business Central integration.